feedhenry/wendy-jenkins-s2i-configuration/README.md

 ```

 The `label` and `annotation` serve to give information to the jenkins build,
-that then populates the slave configuration to use this image-stream for all slaves with
+that then populates the agent configuration to use this image-stream for all agents with
 label `ruby`, i.e. so that you can write pipeline scipts in jenkins:

 ```